Skip to main content

 Written by Dan Huru

-In this article:
+In this guide:

-How to Start a Recording on Windows
+Start a recording on Windows

-1. Use the widget on the left side of your screen and click the video camera icon to start recording:
+1. Use the widget on the left side of your screen and click the video camera icon to start recording.

-3. Find the 'Share tab audio' toggle and turn it on.
+3. Find the Share tab audio toggle and turn it on.

 4. Click Share and begin your meeting.

-How to Start a Recording on macOS
+Start a recording on macOS

 1. Open System Settings > Privacy & Security.